Hey, Kristina here

 The Audacious Dreamer

 The industry authorities said it couldn’t be done.
 Shouldn’t be done.
 Wouldn’t work.
-I hadn’t “earned my stripes,” they said—I needed to “work in a clinic first,” “follow the ladder,” “learn the rules before breaking them.”
+I hadn’t “earned my stripes,” they said, I needed to “work in a clinic first,” “follow the ladder,” “learn the rules before breaking them.”
 But didn’t they know?
-Naysayers projecting their own limitations only ever fuel the competitive fire in me.
-So I smiled like a rebel with a cause and said, “Hold my Kombucha.”
+Naysayers projecting their own limitations only ever fuel the competitive fire moon in me.
+So I smiled like a rebel with a cause and said, “Hold my Kombucha.” because I promised myself I would be dammed if I ever worked somewhere where I was ever regarded as a commodity and not a human again.

-Within months, the dream was real—clinic doors open, team assembled, mission in motion.
+Within months, the dream was real, the clinic doors open, team assembled, mission in motion.

 And while I was birthing a paradigm shift,